Whiteleys

 Whiteleys was a shopping centre in Bayswater, London.
 It was built in the retail space of the former William Whiteley Limited department store, which opened in 1911 as one of London's first department stores, and was one of the main department stores, alongside Selfridge's, Liberty's and Harrods.
 The centre's main entrance was located on Queensway.

 The building is owned by Meyer Bergman and CC Land.
 In December 2018, Whiteleys was closed for redevelopment.
-It was to be converted into a Norman Foster-designed mixed-use asset comprising condominium apartments, a Six Senses hotel, and retail units on the ground floor.
+It has been converted into a Norman Foster-designed mixed-use asset comprising 139 condominium apartments, the UK's first Six Senses hotel, and retail units on the ground floor.

 History

 Original store

 The original Whiteleys department store was created by William Whiteley, who started a drapery shop at 31 Westbourne Grove in 1863.
-By 1867 it had expanded to a row of shops containing 17 separate departments.
+By 1867 it had expanded to a row of shops containing 17 departments.

 Dressmaking was started in 1868, and a house agency and refreshment room, the first ventures outside drapery, opened in 1872.
 By that time 622 people were employed on the premises and a further 1,000 outside.
 Whiteleys started selling food in 1875, and a building and decorating department was added in 1876.
 This proved to be particularly profitable, as the large stuccoed houses in the area needed regular repainting.

 Whiteleys met strong opposition from smaller tradesmen, and also from the local authorities over its grand building plans, and several bad fires in the 1880s may have been caused by opponents.
 Business nonetheless prospered, aided by a delivery service extending up to 25 miles (40 km), and in 1887 the store was described as "an immense symposium of the arts and industries of the nation and of the world".

 By 1890 over 6,000 staff were employed in the business, most of them living in company-owned male and female dormitories, having to obey 176 rules and working 7 am to 11 pm, six days a week.
 Whiteleys also bought massive farmlands and erected food-processing factories to provide produce for the store and for staff catering.
 In 1896 it earned an unsolicited Royal Warrant from Queen Victoria, an unprecedented achievement.

 Westbourne Grove fire and reopening

 The first store – described as "an immense symposium of the arts and industries of the nation and of the world" – was devastated in an enormous fire in 1887, one of the largest fires in London's history.
 This was the last of four fires that had devastated the business from 1882.
 In his autobiography, Drawn From Memory, E. H. Shepard said the fire could be seen from Highgate Hill, and – some days later when he and his brother Cyril were allowed to visit Westbourne Grove – that "The long front of the shop was a sorry sight with part of the wall fallen and the rest blackened."
 Whiteleys was soon rebuilt, but later moved from Westbourne Grove to Queensway.